lazy-ass-devs/apidoc/readme.md

 You can see samples [here](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v3.0).

+Use [swagger editor](https://editor.swagger.io/) to see visual changes during development

 *Note: Only OpenAPI: 3.0.0 will be read lower than that will cause an error*

 ## Built With